CraicOverflow89/selectJS/readme.md

 ### Tasks

-There are plenty of additional features that should be made easily accessibly without interfering with the simplicity of use.
+There are plenty of additional features that should be made easily accessible without interfering with the simplicity of use.

  - ability to pass params to API via a _depends on_ attribute